meilisearch/documentation/references/README.md

 `Content-Type: application/json`

-#### Encoding

-You can compress the data you send to your MeiliSearch API.
-We recommend using it when you add a very large number of documents on the [add documents route](/references/documents.md#add-or-update-documents)

-`Content-Encoding: gzip`

-We support `gzip`, `brotli` and `deflate`.

-#### Decoding

-You can request compressed data from MeiliSearch API.
-We recommend using it on [search route](/references/search.md#search-in-an-index), but only if you have an unusually long response time due to the size of the response.

-`Accept-Encoding: gzip, deflate`

-We support `gzip`, `brotli` and `deflate`.

 #### Authentication

 For almost all routes, you need to be recognized by the server to check your permissions.
 Add your API key to your headers.